ZieMcd/OOP-Design-Patterns-in-C-Sharp/README.md

 ### note
 The scenarios are very simple, They should NOT be used to decide when to use a certain design pattern.
 Their only purpose is to demonstrate the design pattern.
-Also this repo does not contain all design patterns, only ones that I don't know very well and want to leant more about.
+Also this repo does not contain all design patterns, only ones that I don't know very well and want to learn more about.

 # Creational design patterns